Editorial · Safety & Workforce

 Law & Compliance

-Safety Training for Technical Interns — Pitfalls of the Current Program and Preparation for the Ikuseishu Transition
+Safety Training for Technical Interns in Japan — Pitfalls and Preparing for the April 2027 Ikuseishu Transition

-Safety training for technical interns is a three-layer structure of "sending organization, supervising organization, receiving employer."
-We organize the tendency to formalize and what changes with the April 2027 transition to the Ikuseishu program — for receiving employer staff.
+Safety training for technical interns in Japan is a three-layer structure of "sending organization, supervising organization (監理団体), receiving employer."
+We organize the tendency to formalize within Japan's current Technical Intern Training Program and what changes with the April 2027 transition to the Japanese Ikuseishu (育成就労) program — for receiving employer staff at Japan-based companies.

 Training Design